Petr Vandírek

 Petr Vandírek (born 7 April 1962) is a Czech former speedway rider.
-He earned 32 international caps for the Czechoslovakia national speedway team and 1 cap for the Czech Republic national speedway team.
+He earned 32 international caps for the Czechoslovakia national speedway team and one cap for the Czech Republic national speedway team.

 Speedway career

-Vandírek reached five Individual Speedway Long Track World Championship finals from 1986 until 1990 and won the 1989 Czech Republic Individual Speedway Championship.
+Vandírek reached five Individual Speedway Long Track World Championship finals from 1986 until 1990, and won the 1989 Czech Republic Individual Speedway Championship.

 On 21 May 1983, Vandírek set a new track record at the Letňa Avia, in Čakovice of 1:12.1 min.

-Nine years before he rode in Britain, he toured the United Kingdom in 1986.
+Nine years before he rode in Britain, Vandírek toured the United Kingdom in 1986.
 He then rode in the top tier of British Speedway riding for Exeter Falcons from 1995 until 1996.

-In 1987, he represented the Czechoslovak national team during the final of the 1987 Speedway World Team Cup.
+In 1987, Vandírek represented the Czechoslovak national team during the final of the 1987 Speedway World Team Cup.